 Focuses on and gives practical experience in the principles of effective public speaking: choosing the topic, developing and organizing the message, and delivering the speech with self-confidence.
-Also, students will use the computer to create and present visual aids.
+Students will prepare and present visual aids with the use of Microsoft PowerPoint.